caesax/CX-modal/README.md

 ## Configuration
 Every modal-window can be easily customized both individually and generally with either attributes or simple javascript.
 The modal can have both a **title** (window-header) and a **description** (window-footer).
 It can also be draggable or not and the ability to interact with the background can be toggled on and off.

-    <a data-cxmodal-alert="This text will show up in the a custom alert-window" data-cxmodal-titel="Important">...
+    <a data-cxmodal-alert="This text will show up in the a custom alert-window" data-cxmodal-titel="Important">...</a>
     <img data-cxmodal data-cxmodal-description src="image/painting.jpg" alt="description goes here">

     <script>